-Anthropology is a science of humanity that addresses human issues both from a cultural and from a biological point of view.
-The narrowest concern of anthropology is the survival of humanity; its broadest is the conditions of continuity and change for all human life.
+Anthropology is a science of humanity that addresses human issues from cultural and biological points of view.
+The narrowest concern of anthropology is the survival of humanity; its broadest is sustaining, and appreciating, the material conditions and meanings that make life worth living.
 While broadly educated, individual anthropologists generally specialize in a particular approach to this whole view of humanity.
-Our University offers undergraduate and graduate programs in four approaches, or "sub-disciplines" of anthropology:
+Our University offers undergraduate and graduate training in four approaches, or "sub-disciplines" of anthropology:

-Archaeology deals with the reconstruction of past ways of human life through the recovery and analysis of artifacts and other material remains from past cultures.
-Archaeologists help us understand processes such as domestication, ancient urbanization, and long-distance trading.
-Archaeologists often require special training in zoology, botany, and/or history.
+Archaeology deals with the reconstruction of past ways of human life through the recovery and analysis of the material remains from past cultures.
+Archaeologists help us understand how people lived, survived, and interacted with each other in the past.
+They explore topics such as domestication and food systems, urbanization, and population interactions and economic systems in the past.
+Archaeologists often require additional special training in fields such as zoology, botany, and/or history.

-Biological or Physical Anthropology is concerned with the evolution of the human species, and the biological characteristics of past and present human populations.
-Today, there are new opportunities to bridge the division between the cultural and biological points of view, especially in the area of medical anthropology.
+Biological or Physical Anthropology is concerned with the biological characteristics of the human species.
+Biological anthropologists may study living or fossil primates, fossil hominins, or any aspect of past human biology (including health and disease, growth and development, demography, or activity patterns).
+They may also use their knowledge of the human skeleton and archaeological field methods in the field of forensic anthropology.
+Today, there are also new opportunities to bridge the division between the cultural and biological points of view, especially in the area of medical anthropology.
 Training in human biology as well as human social life and in a range of cultures both past and present uniquely equips anthropologists to research the human condition.

 Anthropological Linguistics is the study of language as the primary mechanism of human communication.
 At the

-Students who study anthropology develop research skills and have an increased knowledge and understanding of human cultures, past and present.
+Students who study anthropology develop research skills and have an increased knowledge and understanding of human cultural diversity, past and present.
 Many students ﬁnd that anthropology broadens their thinking and gives them perspective on interpretations offered by other disciplines.